 Though the structure of letters has changed since ancient times, the purpose and intent has not.
 Ancient letters fall into a relatively small number of easily discernible intents.
 To encourage.
 To thank.
 To praise.
 To exhort.
 To request.
 So which one is Revelation?

-It’s in this respect that we can look at Rev. 2-3 as a hermeneutical key to rest of the book.
+It’s in this respect that we can look at Rev. 2-3 as a hermeneutical key to the rest of the book.
 Read through chapters 2-3 and describe the purpose of these letters.
 Is the primary point to inform or to thank or to instruct/exhort?
-Clearly (imho) it’s the last of those.
+Clearly it’s the last of those.
 These letters are imperatival.
-They are not primarily designed to inform these churches about future events, or to thank them for what they have done, but rather to exhort them to prepare for the future (which, of course, thanking them for what they have done and preparing them for what will follow), The point of the entire book is to exhort these 7 churches in Asia.
+They are not primarily designed to inform these churches about future events, or to thank them for what they have done, but rather to exhort them in their present circumstances.
+The future is certainly part of the picture, but the point is the present actionable item, whether that be to persevere, to repent, to return to one’s first love.
+The purpose of the entire book is to exhort these 7 churches in Asia.